datatypesjs/datatypes/README.md

 (This is derived from the native `Array.from`)

-Each public property must have a setter and a getter.
+Each public computed property must have a setter and a getter.
 Always using getters (e.g. `hsl` instead of `toHsl`) avoids premature optimization and a ensures a consistent API.
 It also hides the implementation detail